v1k0d3n/forward/README.md

 By default health checks are done every 0.5s.
 After two failed checks the upstream is considered unhealthy.
 The health checks use a non-recursive DNS query (`.
 IN NS`) to get upstream health.
 Any reponse that is not an error is taken as a healthy upstream.
-Multi upstreams are randomized on first use.
+Multiple upstreams are randomized on first use.
 When a healthy proxy returns an error duing the exchange the next upstream in the list is tried.